Modeling approaches for precise relativistic orbits: Analytical, Lie-series, and pN approximation: Equations of motion

-We now introduce a general framework that covers all cases which we are going to discuss in the following.
-The EOM for the Schwarzschild spacetime and its pN approximation are then contained as special cases.
+We now introduce a general framework to derive the EOM that covers all cases which we are going to discuss in the following.
+The EOM for the Schwarzschild spacetime and its pN approximation are then contained as special examples.
 Therefore, we introduce the general metric

-where we use $\xi$ as a radial coordinate and angles $\vartheta, \varphi \, \in \, S_2$.
-The results derived in the following are valid for the Schwarzschild spacetime, in this case $\xi$ is either the area coordinate $r$, or the isotropic coordinate $\lambda$, and for the first order pN approximation of the Schwarzschild spacetime, $\xi$ is the geocentric radial coordinate $R$.
+where we use $\xi$ as a radial coordinate, and angles $\vartheta, \varphi \, \in \, S_2$.
+The results derived in the following are valid for the Schwarzschild spacetime, in this case $\xi$ is either identified with the area coordinate $r$, or with the isotropic coordinate $\lambda$.
+For the first-order pN approximation of the Schwarzschild spacetime, $\xi$ is identified with the geocentric radial coordinate $R$.
+The metric functions must be chosen accordingly for either case.
 Note that, according to our sign convention, $g_{00}<0$, and all $g_{ij} > 0$.
-The Lagrangian for the metric \eqref{Eq_EOM_metric} is
+The Lagrangian for the motion in the spacetime \eqref{Eq_EOM_metric} is

-The symmetry of the situation at hand allows to restrict the motion to the equatorial plane.
-Hence,

-and all quantities in the following are assumed to be evaluated at $\vartheta = \pi/2$.
-The induced 3-dimensional metric in the equatorial plane is
+The symmetry of the situation at hand allows to restrict the motion to the equatorial plane and all quantities in the following are assumed to be evaluated at $\vartheta = \pi/2$.
+The induced 3-dimensional metric in the equatorial plane is denoted as

 Since $\partial_t$ and $\partial_\varphi$ are Killing vector fields of the spacetime, there are two constants of motion, which are related to the energy $E$ and angular momentum $L$: